 INTO - English Language Course(QSIS ELEMENT IS EMPTY)

-We regularly consult and develop links with a large number of employers including, for example, the Northern Ireland Environment Agency, National Trust, Geological Survey of Northern Ireland, who provide both snapshot advice on their work, as well as run more in-depth advice sessions, the latter often at taught Masters level.
-We also run a careers seminar programme with guest speaker employers and further study coordinators (teacher training, Masters and PhD degrees).
+We regularly consult and develop links with a large number of employers including the Northern Ireland Environment Agency, Ordnance Survey of Northern Ireland, National Trust, and the Geological Survey of Northern Ireland.
+The employers provide both snapshot advice on their work, as well as run more in-depth advice sessions.
+We also run a careers seminar programme with guest speakers

 Additional Awards Gained(QSIS ELEMENT IS EMPTY)